castiel0312/SparkUp-/README.md

 ## 🌟 Overview

-SparkUp solves a core problem for college students: traditional dating apps are noisy, unverified, and lack campus context.
+SparkUp solves a core problem for college students: traditional social apps are noisy, unverified, and lack campus context.
 SparkUp restricts sign-up to valid **college email addresses** and enriches matching with a **psychometric personality test**, ensuring connections are meaningful and contextually relevant.

 The app operates across four key pillars: